P3RK4N/Tigraf-Core/README.md

 2. Clone the repository recursively by running the following command: "git clone --recursive https://github.com/P3RK4N/Tigraf-Core.git"
 3. In project folder, navigate to scripts and run project generation command.
 Alternatively, you can run with your own command for specific tool

-**NOTE**: It's preferred if you have latest vulkan installed or DirectX if you are on windows
+**NOTE**: It's preferred that you have latest vulkan installed or DirectX if you are on windows

 ## Features
 Tigraf-Core provides the following features: